 It’s Never Too Late, Until It’s Too Late.

 Glossing over this reality does not help the situation.
 So back to the real question, how do we “convince” an addict or alcoholic that it is time to get help, when they actively resist wanting to go into any rehab?

 Let’s understand the problem first.

 Sometimes families have dealt with these excuses for years and other times it’s a completely new revelation to them.
-In either event there is a person that needs help and there are the family that need to convince that person that they need help.
+In either event there is a person that needs help and there is the family that needs to convince that person that they need help.